 Your stay includes the use of the 24-hour, 1,600-square-foot fitness center; complimentary evening shoe shine; dog-friendly amenities (for pups under 15 lbs); one-hour pressing service; free parking for all Land Rover and Jaguar vehicles; and the opportunity to use the property's house Jaguar vehicle (subject to availability).

 Fees and Extra Costs You Should Know About at The Pierre

 The Pierre charges a nightly fee of $34.
 This includes evening turndown service (complete with complimentary bottled water), free wifi for up to five devices, and in-lobby coffee, tea, and pastries.

 How to Get a Deal at The Pierre

-Consider visiting midweek in the off-season (January through March; excluding holidays), when rates start at around $420 per night.
+Consider visiting midweek in the off-season (January through March; excluding holidays).
 Additionally, be sure to check the property's special offers tab, where you can find seasonal deals, promotions, and packages.